alexandr-krylov/DepthOfMarket/README.md

 * Active: created but not sold or bought
 * Filled: fully bought or sold
 * PartialFilled: partial bought or sold
-* Canseled: deleted by owner
+* Canceled: deleted by owner
 * Refused: not created due to auction conditions (not enough funds, e.t.c.)

 3. Conditions for stopping auction